Book Store

 When Pay Plans Go Wrong: Managing Compliance Issues Before the Audit

-This book tackles a difficult subject and not only makes it understandable but also useful and actionable to compensation and HR generalist alike.
+This book tackles a difficult subject and not only makes it understandable but also useful and actionable to compensation and HR generalists alike.
 Author Jude Sotherlund discusses many methodologies used to audit base pay and make recommendations as to how to do so properly.
 She explains the systematic approach to conducting an internal audit, devotes a chapter to broadbanding and takes a look at model employers and best compensation practices.

 Leading with Your Heart